top of page

 5. Fundraising and Grant Writing

-• Analyzed alternative water solutions including water catchment systems, Intermittently Operated Slow Sand Filtration (iSSF) systems, and water wells to decide which water-providing solution would be the best for the ESAPAN community.
+• Analyzed water solutions including water catchment systems, Intermittently Operated Slow Sand Filtration systems, and water wells

-• Wrote a detailed report explaining the possible solutions, a comparison between them, and why a water catchment and iSSF combined system would be best solution for the community.
+• Detailed a report explaining the possible solutions and why a water catchment and filtration system would be best solution for the community.

-Here are a few of the drawings I specifically worked on:
+• Below are a few of the drawings and models I specifically worked on:

-Prepared a report explaining every detail of our project implementation plan including the project description, design, construction schedule and budget, operations and maintenance (O&M) plan, as well as monitoring and data collection.
-This report serves to present our project to the professional EWB organization so the project can be approved.
+• Prepared a report detailing every aspect of our implementation plan including the project description, design, construction schedule and budget, operations and maintenance (O&M) plan, as well as monitoring and data collection.

-I helped fill in large chunks of the report, especially for the design details and the O&M plan.
+• I worked on large chunks of the report such as the design details, budget, and the O&M plan.

 5. Fundraising and Grant Writing

-To reach our first implementation project’s budget of $29,000 we ran events, sold merch, reached out to prior donors, and applied for grants.
+• To reach the first implementation project’s budget of $29,000 we ran events, sold merch, reached out to prior donors, and applied for grants.
 I helped out with ensuring the events ran smoothly, tabling, emailing donors, and writing up grant reports.

-• For 2 weeks during Summer of 2022, 4 members of the Rwanda team and our mentor went to Rwanda to implement the system.
-Pictures of their work are shown below;
+• For 2 weeks during Summer of 2022 and 2024, 4 members in separate teams and our mentor went to Rwanda to implement the system.
+To this day, I continue to advise the team as an alumni mentor.
+Pictures of their work are shown below:

 Learned: